Horses Can Fly (Children's Poems)

 ‘I’ll sting his stomach in a way

-that he will vomit night and and day!’
+that he will vomit night and day!’

 But then the germs began to shrink:

-the little boy went to the sink.
+the little boy approached the sink.

 ‘No soap!
-No water!’, they all screamed,
+No water!’ they all screamed,

 but no one heard their cries, it seemed.